bhisaac/5eFP/5eFP-SRD.md

 **Arcane Attunement.** You know one cantrip of your choice from the wizard spell list.
 INT is your spellcasting ability for it.

-### Wood Elf
+### Wealden Elf

-As a wood elf, you have deep awareness and intuition, and your attunement to nature carries you quickly and stealthily through natural terrain.
-Wood elves tend to be reclusive and distrustful of non-elves.
+As a wealden elf, you have deep awareness and intuition, and your attunement to nature carries you quickly and stealthily through natural terrain.
+Wealden elves tend to be reclusive and distrustful of creatures they haven't encountered before.

 **Favored Ability.** Wisdom (WIS)

 **_Nature's Stride_ (Turn).** You gain the following game features when you begin your turn on natural terrain (arctic, coast, desert, forest, grassland, mountain, or swamp).

-- Increase your speed by +1 square.
+- Increase your speed by +1 square
-- Gain advantage on DEX checks.
+- Increase your bonus on DEX twice

 ## Halfling